heshant3/FindGenarator/README.md

-# Bus Minder Mobille App
+# Find Generator Mobille App

 "Introducing Find Generator, the ultimate tool for police traffic enforcement to track drivers' penalties and ensure road safety.
 Built with **React Native** and powered by **Firebase** for seamless data management, this app leverages **Arduino** for its IoT capabilities.